Qihoo360/hbox/doc/submit.md

 [**中文文档**](./submit_cn.md)

-Using the command `$HBOX_HOME/bin/hbox-submit` to submit the application to Cluster at the Hbox client.
+Using the command `$HBOX_HOME/bin/hbox-submit [[--property value]...] command [argument...]` to submit the application to Cluster at the Hbox client.
 Please see the example in the part of [README Quick Start](../README.md).
 The following is more details of the parameter.

 Property Name | Meaning
 ---------------- | ---------------